 Jane Eyre (1943): Director Robert Stevenson; writers Aldous Huxley, Robert Stevenson, John Houseman; featuring Joan Fontaine, Orson Welles, Margaret O'Brien, Peggy Ann Garner

 Movie adaptations of Jane Eyre have proven to be as popular and enduring as Charlotte Brontė's seminal gothic romance.
-More than a score of film and television versions have been produced, starting with two silent takes in 1910 and continuing a century later with at least one new Jane Eyre every decade.
+More than two dozen film and television versions have been produced, starting with two silent takes in 1910 and continuing more than a century later with new Jane Eyres every decade.

 The black-and-white film seems in fact nearly black and white, with everything either in dark shadow or bright light.
 Thornfield mansion looks more like a castle in an old horror flick, missing only the lightning at the windows.
 Mr. Rochester, in the person of Orson Welles pre-corpulent and at his most dashing, often appears as an inhabitant of the shadows as befits his troubled soul, with only his luminous eyes blazing out of the darkness.

-I much prefer the younger, spunkier Jane essayed by child actor Peggy Ann Garner (who later went on to fame as fanciful tyke Francie in A Tree Grows in Brooklyn), playing aside an uncredited early Elizabeth Taylor as inmates of the oppressive Lowood School for Girls.
+I much prefer the younger, spunkier Jane in this film, essayed by child actor Peggy Ann Garner (who later went on to fame as fanciful tyke Francie in A Tree Grows in Brooklyn).
+She plays alongside an uncredited early Elizabeth Taylor as inmates of the oppressive Lowood School for Girls.

 Besides its shadowy look, the film is also noteworthy for outdoor vistas that are realistic for its time.
 Despite the film having been shot entirely in a studio, pervasive mist and clever perspective shots create the appearance of moors that stretch on for miles around the isolated mansion.
 Welles is said to have been behind these effects that recreate the novel's foreboding atmosphere.